konradzawadka/rpi-gpio-sandbox/README.md

 ## Building the Docker Image

-To build the Docker image, run the following command:
+(run as root) To build the Docker image, run the following command:

 ```sh
 docker build -t czujnik-server .